-The Sunnyvale City Council will hold a hearing regarding proposed increases to utility rates for City provided water, wastewater, garbage and recycling services on Tuesday, June 11, 2013, at 7:00 p.m. in the City Council Chambers located at 456 W. Olive Avenue in Sunnyvale.
-The following are the proposed rates, a copy of the rate notice that has been distributed, and comparisons of Sunnyvale's rates to other surrounding communities.
+The Sunnyvale City Council held a hearing regarding proposed increases to utility rates for City provided water, wastewater, garbage and recycling services on Tuesday, June 11, 2013.
+Following are the adopted 2013/2014 rates, a copy of the rate notice that was distributed, and comparisons of Sunnyvale's rates to other surrounding communities.
+Rates are effective July 1, 2013.
 For more information call 408-730-7400 or email email@example.com.

 Wastewater rates cover the costs of prevention of water pollution in San Francisco Bay through wastewater collection, treatment and disposal; enforcement of state and federal water quality standards for business and industrial wastewater; operation of facilities for the treatment, production, and storage of recycled water so that it can be reused for landscape irrigation; compliance with state and federal environmental regulations; and the cost of infrastructure and capital projects.

 Solid waste rates mitigate the costs of solid waste collection, curbside recycling service, Sunnyvale’s share of the operations of the Sunnyvale Materials Recovery and Transfer (SMaRT) Station, disposal of solid waste at Kirby Canyon Landfill in southern San Jose monthly household hazardous waste disposal events, ongoing maintenance and environmental monitoring of the City’s closed landfill, and compliance with state and federal environmental regulations.